hermangroup/docs/wallets/ios/installation.rst

 .. meta::
-   :description: How to install the Dash wallet on your iOS device
+   :description: How to install the Historia wallet on your iOS device
-   :keywords: dash, mobile, wallet, ios, installation, compile
+   :keywords: historia, mobile, wallet, ios, installation, compile

-.. _dash-ios-installation:
+.. _historia-ios-installation:

 Installation
 ============